 In the end, the Bisons outrebounded Louisville by 14 but lost the turnover battle.

-Lipscomb’s fight showed in their seven-point win, but one of their main flaws was still on display.
+Lipscomb’s fight showed in its seven-point win, but one of its main flaws was still on display.

 3) Tuesday night was a sign of immense progress in Lipscomb’s program.